-Welcome to the Rainbow Room Pre-K/Young Fives Parents!
+Welcome to the Garden Rainbow Room Pre-K/Young Fives Parents!

-Teacher Gina and Miss Shahnaz would like to welcome you and fill you in on what we have been doing so far this school year.
-Here is a letter from your teachers with more information about how we are going in our wonderful Pre-K class this year!
+Teacher Gina and Miss Shahnaz welcome you and want to fill you in on what we have been doing so far this school year.
+The following is the weekly curriculum from your teachers with more information about our wonderful Pre-K class this year!

 8:45 – 9:00 Arrival Time